yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure.md

 ### Task 2: Change MSSQLSERVER service to run under sqlmiuser account

-In this task, you will use the SQL Server Configuration Manager to update the service account used by the SQL Server (MSSQLSERVER) to the `sqlmiuser` account.
+In this task, you use the SQL Server Configuration Manager to update the service account used by the SQL Server (MSSQLSERVER) to the `sqlmiuser` account.
 This is done to ensure the SQL Server service has the appropriate permissions to write backups to the shared folder.

 1. On your SqlServer2008 VM, select the **Start menu**, enter "sql configuration" into the search bar, and then select **SQL Server Configuration Managed** from the search results.

     ![In the Windows Start menu, "sql configuration" is entered into the search box, and SQL Server Configuration Manager is highlighted in the search results.](media/windows-start-sql-configuration-manager.png "Windows search")

-    > **Note**: Be sure to choose **SQL Server Configuration Manager**, and not **SQL Server 2017 Configuration Manager**, which will not work for the installed SQL Server 2008 R2 database.
+    > **Note**: Be sure to choose **SQL Server Configuration Manager**, and not **SQL Server 2017 Configuration Manager**, which does not work for the installed SQL Server 2008 R2 database.

 2. In the SQL Server Configuration Managed dialog, select **SQL Server Services** from the tree view on the left, then right-click **SQL Server (MSSQLSERVER)** in the list of services and select **Properties** from the context menu.